Hirscher says team's support is the key to his success

 “I am very thankful to finally have two gold medals because (I) remember back to 2010 and 2014 finishing twice in fourth position,” he added.
 “It’s good to be in the first position.”

-He will be a favorite to win his third gold medal of the Games in Thursday’s slalom, in which he took silver in Sochi four years ago.
+He will be a favourite to win his third gold medal of the Games in Thursday’s slalom, in which he took silver in Sochi four years ago.

 As much as he is enjoying his success in South Korea, Hirscher said he was looking forward to warmer weather and home cooking when he returned to Austria.